Pizza cheese

 Pizza cheese encompasses several varieties and types of cheeses and dairy products that are designed and manufactured for use specifically on pizza.
-These include processed and modified cheese such as mozzarella-like processed cheeses and mozzarella variants.
+These include processed and modified cheese, such as mozzarella-like processed cheeses and mozzarella variants.
 The term can also refer to any type of cheese suitable for use on pizza.
 The most popular cheeses used in the preparation of pizza are mozzarella (accounting for about 30%), provolone, cheddar and Parmesan.
-Emmental, Romano and ricotta are often used as toppings, and processed pizza cheeses manufactured specifically for pizza are mass-produced.
+Emmental, pecorino romano and ricotta are often used as toppings, and processed pizza cheeses manufactured specifically for pizza are mass-produced.
 Some mass-produced pizza cheeses are frozen after manufacturing and shipped frozen.

 Processed pizza cheese is manufactured to produce optimal qualities in browning, melting, stretchiness and fat and moisture content.
 Several studies and experiments have analyzed the impact of vegetable oil, manufacturing and culture processes, denatured whey proteins and other changes to create ideal and economical pizza cheeses.
-In 1997, it was estimated that annual production of pizza cheese products was 2 billion pounds in the United States and 200 million pounds in Europe, and in 2000 demand for the product in Europe was increasing by 8% per year.
+In 1997, it was estimated that annual production of pizza cheese products was 1 million tons in the United States and 100,000 in Europe, and in 2000 demand for the product in Europe was increasing by 8% per year.
 The trend of steadily-increasing production and consumption of mozzarella and pizza cheese continued into the first decade of the 21st century in the United States.